 While such multimodal systems have substantially improved RSC performance, several critical challenges persist.
 First, the use of patient metadata can introduce spurious correlations, leading to biased predictions \cite{varoquaux2022machine}.
 For example, pediatric cases are frequently over-represented among healthy samples, potentially inducing age-related confounding when learning representations.
 Second, models often fail to generalize across clinical environments that differ in stethoscopes (recording devices) or measurement protocols, limiting their real-world deployment \cite{kim2024stethoscope, lasko2024probabilistic, koo2024next, kim2025adaptive}.
 These issues may undermine generalization, posing significant obstacles to real-world adoption.

 Causal inference provides a principled framework to address such limitations by estimating the effect of specific variables while controlling for confounders \cite{pearl2009causal, scholkopf2021toward}.
-This perspective is especially valuable in multimodal learning, where multimodal integration can make it more challenging to identify the true causal mechanisms, while also amplifying modality-driven biases. \cite{cadene2019rubi, niu2021counterfactual}.
+This perspective is especially valuable in multimodal learning, where multimodal integration can make it more challenging to identify the true causal mechanisms, while also amplifying modality-driven biases \cite{cadene2019rubi, niu2021counterfactual}.
 In RSC, metadata often exhibit skewed distributions across diagnostic categories, leading models to rely on superficial correlations instead of clinically meaningful features \cite{varoquaux2022machine, yang2022machine}.
-Counterfactual debiasing mitigates this by disentangling causal signals from spurious ones, thereby enhancing in-distribution (ID) performance and out-of-distribution (OOD) robustness \cite{scholkopf2021toward, kaddour2022causal}.
+Counterfactual debiasing mitigates this by disentangling causal signals from spurious ones, thereby enhancing in-distribution (IND) performance and out-of-distribution (OOD) robustness \cite{scholkopf2021toward, kaddour2022causal}.

 Generalization is critical for clinical AI systems to ensure reliable performance across heterogeneous hospitals and patient populations \cite{yang2022machine, koo2023survey, koo2023comprehensive}.
-Beyond causal approaches, improving robustness under OOD conditions also requires learning representations that remain stable across variations in demographics, recording devices, clinical protocols, etc \cite{vaidya2024demographic}.
+Beyond causal methods, robustness under OOD conditions requires learning representations that remain stable across variations in demographics, acquisition devices, and clinical protocols \cite{vaidya2024demographic}.
 Adversarial debiasing, originally introduced for algorithmic fairness, can be adapted to suppress hospital-specific attributes by jointly optimizing the main prediction task and adversarial domain classifiers \cite{zhang2018mitigating, li2018deep, yang2023adversarial}.
-In this context, adversarial training facilitates the learning of metadata-agnostic representations, thereby promoting generalization across diverse clinical sites \cite{li2018deep}.
+Such training encourages metadata-agnostic representations and improves cross-site generalization \cite{li2018deep}.
 However, existing research on RSC has overlooked the integration of counterfactual reasoning with adversarial debiasing to improve robustness under distribution shifts.